Stochastic Particle Flow for Nonlinear High-Dimensional Filtering Problems: Introduction

-Among those new sequential Monte Carlo methods one particular method stands out due to its applicability to a variety of Engineering problems and to its reported remarkable performance: particle flow.
-Particle flow algorithms were designed based on analogies to problems that arise in Fluid Dynamics and Electromagnetism, establishing an alternative to importance sampling for approximating a posterior filtering entity of interest.
-The literature on the particle flow algorithms \citep{Daum2007,Daum2008,Daum2009,Daum2009a,Daum2010,Daum2010a,Daum2010b,Daum2011,Daum2013,Daum2013a,Daum2013b,Daum2013c,Daum2014a} is numerous, and the development of the technique has been rapid such that several variants of the filter now exist.
+Among those methods one in particular has recently attracted interest in an Engineering context where it has been described as \emph{particle flow}.
+The performance that has been reported is remarkable and the literature is extensive with several variants having been developed over recent years (see, for example, \citep{Daum2007,Daum2008,Daum2009,Daum2010b,Daum2013a}).
+The development of particle flow draws on analogies to problems that arise in Fluid Dynamics and Electromagnetism.
 These filters \emph{flow} probability masses (particles) from a prior probability space to one that is updated according to a set of measurements without the need to perform a Bayesian update explicitly.
-All particle flow algorithms explore the concept of a homotopy between the prior and posterior probability spaces, implicitly describing a joint measure that couples both a prior and a posterior probability measures.
-This idea is in the heart of the Kantorovich's optimal tranportation problem \citep{Villani2003}, which evokes deterministic transport maps for very simple cost functions and dynamic constraints, endorsing the choice made by original particle flow methods to propose deterministic flow rules for the particles.
+All particle flow algorithms explore the concept of a homotopy between the prior and posterior probability spaces, implicitly describing a joint measure that couples the prior and posterior probability measures.
+This idea is in the heart of the Kantorovich's optimal tranportation problem \citep{Villani2003} that, by evoking deterministic transport maps for very simple cost functions and dynamic constraints, yields an essential explanation on why original particle flow methods work well based on deterministic rules to flow the particles.